History of Liberia: Ellen Johnson Sirleaf elected president (2005)

-In the first round, no candidate took the required majority, Weah won this round with 28% of the vote.
+In the first round, no candidate took the required majority; Weah received 28% of the vote.
 A run-off between the top two vote getters, Weah and Ellen Johnson Sirleaf, was necessary.

 The second round of elections took place on November 8, 2005.
-Ellen Johnson Sirleaf won this runoff decisively.
+Johnson Sirleaf won this runoff decisively.
 Both the general election and runoff were marked by peace and order, with thousands of Liberians waiting patiently in the Liberian heat to cast their ballots.

-Sirleaf claimed victory of this round, winning 59 per cent of the vote.
+Sirleaf claimed victory of this round, winning 59 percent of the vote.
 However, Weah alleged electoral fraud, despite international observers declaring the election to be free and fair.
-Although Weah was still threatening to take his claims to the Supreme Court if no evidence of fraud was found, Johnson-Sirleaf was declared winner on November 23, 2005, and took office on January 16, 2006; becoming the first African woman to do so.
+Although Weah was still threatening to take his claims to the Supreme Court if no evidence of fraud was found, Johnson Sirleaf was declared winner on November 23, 2005, and took office on January 16, 2006; becoming the first African woman to do so.

 Recent events (2006–present)

 Allegations of labor rights abuses by Firestone

 In November 2005, the International Labor Rights Fund filed an Alien Tort Claims Act (ATCA) case against Bridgestone, the parent company of Firestone, alleging “forced labor", the modern equivalent of slavery, on the Firestone Plantation in Harbel.
 In May 2006, the United Nations Mission in Liberia (UNMIL) released a report: “Human Rights in Liberia’s Rubber Plantations: Tapping into the Future”, which detailed the results of its investigation into the conditions on the Firestone plantation in Liberia.